joeyouss/joeyouss/README.md

 - 👩‍💻 I find my technical interests in Problem Solving, Full-stack development,Technical writing, Machine Learning and open source !.
 - 👍 I also love collaborating over code with new people and enjoy working in teams be it in projects or hackathons.
 - 🖋️ I am an artist and I love everything that is drawn by hand or digitally !
+- 🗣️ I never turn down a an interesting conversation about Interviews, life, OSS and novels!.

 ## Experience